rikingurditta/csc494/questions for alec.md

 ## How will autodiff deal with branches?

-- alec said it will be fine
+- Alec says TinyAD handles everything as long as it's in the for loop given to it

 ## How do I treat the multiple meshes?